 Muffuletta.
-Just saying the word provokes a mouth-watering, Pavlovian response in me.
+Just saying the name of that New Orleans sandwich provokes a mouth-watering, Pavlovian response in me.
 This muffuletta sandwich recipe is as authentic as you can get, if you don’t happen to live in the crescent city.
 With a tasty muffuletta mix of briny olive salad, sliced cheeses and a smorgasbord of cold cuts, this isn’t a mere sandwich.
 It’s a gustatory revelation.

 The Big Easy Is Famous For: